Changes to email security for Pro merchants

 If you're a GoCardless Pro user and you send your own notifications, nothing will change.

-If you're a GoCardless Pro user and we send notifications on your behalf, we'll stop sending emails that appear to come from your email address on 30 November, instead sending them from email@example.com.
+If you're a GoCardless Pro user and we send notifications on your behalf, we'll stop sending emails that appear to come from your email address on 30 November, instead sending authorisation request & reminders emails from email@example.com, and all other emails from firstname.lastname@example.org.
 However, your business name will still appear in customers' email inboxes and replies will continue to go direct to you.

 In the vast majority of mail clients (for example the Mail app on iOS, or Outlook on Windows), emails will look exactly the same as they did before.
 Here’s an example of how it looks: